University of Portsmouth: Student life

-The Union Advice Service offers confidential, impartial and non-judgemental support.
-The service delivers a range of academic & non-academic, information, advice, and guidance to the students of the University of Portsmouth and partner institutions.
+The Union Advice Service offers confidential, impartial and non-judgemental support on a range of academic and university issues.
 The service also undertakes other activities and events throughout the year to promote the health and wellbeing of students.
-The Advice Service is based in Gun House at The Union, next door to Cafe Coco.
-Portsmouth was named the UK's most affordable city for students in the Natwest Student Living Index 2016.
+The Advice Service is based in Gun House at The Union, next door to The Terrace Cafe.
+Portsmouth was named one of the UK's most affordable city for students in the Natwest Student Living Index 2024.

-Societies and sports clubs
+Societies

-The Union supports a range of over 150 student-led groups that provide extra-curricular opportunities to students, including sports clubs, societies, media groups and volunteering opportunities.
+The Student's Union supports a range of over 152 student-led groups that provide extra-curricular opportunities to students, including societies and volunteering opportunities.
 Students can also create new societies with the support of the Union.